Diegocanales1/Modelos-no-lineales-para-pron-sticos/README.md

 ## 👨‍🎓 About Me

-I am a student oF Data Science Engineering at ITESO, I have a little knowledge about **Machine Learning and Deep Learning**, with a strong interest in applying programming and data analysis to solve real-world problems.
+I am a student of Data Science Engineering at ITESO, I have a little knowledge about **Machine Learning and Deep Learning**, with a strong interest in applying programming and data analysis to solve real-world problems.
 I also have experience in **forecasting and statistical modeling** applied to real datasets.

 ---